Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 To streamline the process and avoid modifying the Substrate recovery  pallet at this stage, virtual friends i.e item account ids are created and associated to an NFC device or a recovery file/program token.

-Those item account ids are managed within a dedicated extended_recovery pallet in TEE/Integritee validators to ensure recovery security and privacy.
+Those item account ids are managed by a dedicated extended_recovery pallet within TEE/Integritee validators to ensure recovery security and privacy.

 The app recovery interface enables the user to manage both recovery setup and recovery initiation, letting the extended_recovery pallet manage create_recovery or initiate_recovery calls based on recovery options chosen by the user.
 > we don't yet introduce cloud interface to store recovery file tokens on cloud.